Linear-time logics -- a coalgebraic perspective: Quantitative Linear-Time Fixpoint Logics

-Thus, the formula $[\lambda]\overline \phi \sqcup [\lambda']\overline{\phi'}$ incorporates a disjunction that can be resolved using a one-step unfolding of the coalgebra structure (as each branch resulting from a one-step unfolding will match either $[\lambda]$ or $[\lambda']$ or none of them).
-In the presence of such enhanced modalities, \emph{deterministic} parity automata over $F$-structures\footnote{This includes automata over infinite words ($F = A \times \Id$) and also over infinite trees ($F = A \times \Id \times \Id$).} can be encoded as formulas of our logic.
+Thus, the formula $\langle \lambda \rangle (\phi_1,\ldots,\phi_{\arity(\lambda)}) \sqcup \langle \lambda' \rangle (\phi_1',\ldots,\phi'_{\arity(\lambda')})$ represents a disjunction which can be resolved using a one-step unfolding of the coalgebra structure (since each branch resulting from a one-step unfolding will match either $\langle \lambda \rangle$ or $\langle \lambda' \rangle$ or none of them).
+Furthermore, the definition of such \emph{guarded disjunctions} generalises to any choice of a finite subset of $\Lambda$.
+The qualitative interpretation of $\mu\LL_\Lambda$ over $F$-coalgebras also extends naturally to such guarded disjunctions.
+Then, in the presence of such enhanced modalities, \emph{deterministic} parity automata over $F$-structures\footnote{This includes automata over infinite words ($F = A \times \Id$) and also over infinite trees ($F = A \times \Id \times \Id$).} can be encoded as formulas of our logic.
 The reader is referred to \cite{CirsteaSH17}, wherein translations from $\mu\LL_\Lambda$-formulas to \emph{parity $\T_S \circ F$-automata} ($\T_S \circ F$-coalgebras equipped with a parity map) and back are described.
-In particular, the translation from $\mu\LL_\Lambda$-formulas to automata provides an equivalent characterisation of the semantics of a $\mu\LL_\Lambda$-formula as the $\nu$-extent of a certain product automaton. \end{rem}

-All the results in this paper also hold for the extensions of the logics with the operators in Remark~\ref{rem-disj}.
-However, for simplicity of presentation, in what follows we restrict to the logics in Definition~\ref{syntax}.
+It is worth noting that the syntax of the logics in loc.\,cit.~includes weighted sums; in the absence of weighted sums, the resulting automata are essentially deterministic ones\footnote{The resulting automata have \emph{at most} one transition labelled by any given $\lambda \in \Lambda$ from each state.}. \end{rem} \begin{asm} In what follows, we assume that the additional modal operators described in Remark~\ref{rem-disj} are present in the logics.
+With this extended syntax, the \emph{qualitative} semantics of $\mu\LL_\Lambda$ (given by a variant of the semantics in Section~\ref{coalg-fixpoint-logics} which leaves out the cases for disjunctions and conjunctions of formulas) extends to the additional modal operators $\langle \lambda \rangle\_ \sqcup \langle \lambda' \rangle\_$, via predicate liftings whose components $L_X : (\Pow (X))^{\arity(\lambda) + \arity(\lambda')} \to \Pow (F X)$ are given by